DarrenJAN/school-notes/3b/cs-486-notes.md

 ### Decision Trees

+- Comments from textbook
+  - Good for some types of problems, bad for others (ex: the majority function (are half of the inputs true); requires an exponentially large decision tree)

 - General
   - Classify instances by sorting them down the tree from root to leaf
   - Nodes correspond to a test of some attribute
   - Each branch corresponds to some value an attribute can take
   - Algorithm: start at root.
 At each node, test attribute to that node, take branch corresponding to value of that attribute, stop at leaf
   - If you have continuous data, you need to find a way to discretize it

 - Inducing a Decision Tree (Implementation)
   - Examples: each example e has a list of attributes and a label
   - Attributes (features)
   - Default classification
   - Best = best_attribute
     - Each attribute can take on multiple values, like, OUTLOOK can take on Sunny, Rain, Overcast ($v_1, v_2, v_3$)

+- Decision Tree Learning Algorithm:

+  - Greedy, divide and conquer approach
+  - At each stage, always test the most important attribute first (the attribute that makes the biggest difference in our classification; has the most distinct subgroups)
+  - Need to define `IMPORTANCE(attribute)` which returns how good that attribute is at making a difference in our classification; this requires using Information Gain / Entropy

 - Restaurant Wait or Not Decision Tree Example